 The CVPC, takes an integrated approach to diagnosis, treatment and research of high risk cardiovascular conditions.
-It will ultimately be staffed by internists, cardiologists, nephrologists and endocrinologists, along with a team of allied health professionals such as nurse practitioners, nutritionists, psychologists and kinesiologists.
+It is staffed by internists, cardiologists, endocrinologists, neurologists, along with a team of allied health professionals such as nurses & nutritionists.

 The Cardiovascular Prevention Centre caters to patients requiring care for hypertension, dyslipidemia, obesity, metabolic syndrome and diabetes.
-Medical therapies are strongly complemented with lifestyle modification, weight and metabolic control, smoking cessation and exercise.
-Due to the wide range of experts at the CVPC, patients will be able to consult several specialists, a nutritionist, and eventually a psychologist, a kinesiologist or even a clinical pharmacist in one visit.
-Several specialists are already working in the CVPC.
+Medical therapies are strongly complemented with lifestyle modification, weight and metabolic control.
+Due to the wide range of experts at the CVPC, patients will be able to consult several specialists and a nutritionist promptly and within the same clinic.

 "This proper integration of specialists in different domains will certainly have a positive impact on the population that we serve," says Dr. Schweitzer, a senior JGH endocrinologist and Associate Professor of Medicine at McGill University, who serves as the Director of the Lipid Research and Management Clinic.

 "In caring for patients, it helps that you can integrate so many different aspects of vascular care," says Dr. Schweitzer.
 "It's like one-stop shopping."
-"This approach lets us better care for our patients," agrees Dr. Schiffrin.
+"This approach let’s us better care for our patients," agrees Dr. Schiffrin.
 "If you can rapidly refer a patient to another specialist, the whole process of patient care is improved."
 The CVPC has been open for 11 years, but it is still a work in progress according to Dr. Schiffrin.
 We try to innovate all the time.
 The latest addition has been in the last 2 years the opening of a chest pain clinic.

 Dr. Schiffrin, an internationally recognized expert on hypertension and Physician-in-Chief of the Jewish General Hospital, envisions the CVPC as McGill’s and the JGH's flagship facility for the prevention of cardiovascular disease, a disease that is the number one killer in Canada.